SanFlash/IPL_Predictor/README.md

 #
 We welcome contributions to enhance the Super15 IPL Predictor System!
 If you'd like to contribute, please follow these steps:
 Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+Create a new branch .

 Make your changes and commit them (git commit -m 'Add new feature').